The Path of Duty and Honor

 July 1, 2026

-America, when it decided to celebrate, did not do so quietly.
+America, when it decided to celebrate, did not do so in a big way.

-The park had been turned overnight into a hybrid of county fair and revival meeting.
-Red, white, and blue bunting hung from every tree and booth; vendors sold hot dogs, funnel cake dusted with powdered sugar, and T-shirts, caps, and keychains proclaiming "Restore Us" in bold letters, from booths that stretched the length of the main path.
+Overnight, the park had been turned into a hybrid of county fair and revival meeting.
+Red, white, and blue bunting hung from every tree and booth; vendors sold hot dogs, funnel cakes dusted with powdered sugar, and T-shirts, caps, and keychains proclaiming "Restore Us" in bold letters, from booths that stretched the length of the main path.

-Children ran between the legs of adults who were too busy taking photographs of the stage to notice.
-A group of veterans in matching caps had claimed a prime spot near the front and were holding small American flags with the quiet authority of men who had earned the right to stand wherever they pleased.
+Children ran between the legs of adults too busy taking photographs of the stage to notice.
+A group of veterans in matching caps had claimed a prime spot near the front and were holding small American flags with the quiet authority of men who had earned the right to stand wherever they pleased, and they were right to think so.

 A few yards away, Nathan Scott stood shoulder-to-shoulder with Sarah James and his son, Tommy, the three of them pressed close to the rope line for a better view.
 Tommy, atypical of his fifteen years wearing a clean, open-collared shirt and ironed slacks, appeared the most eager.